shamim4s/linux-guide/Ubuntu-Desktop-to-Text-or-Command-Console-for-minimal-use.md

 ###### Step 06 :
-** This step only for those who really want to remove completely all GUI application from Ubundu **
+**This step only for those who really want to remove completely all GUI application from Ubundu**

-Type of copy this command to your terminal :
+Type or copy this command to your terminal :
 ```
 sudo apt purge adwaita-icon-theme gedit-common gir1.2-gdm-1.0 \
 gir1.2-gnomebluetooth-1.0 gir1.2-gnomedesktop-3.0 gir1.2-goa-1.0 \